 Open a new tab and log in to your old hosting account, get your FTP and PHPMyAdmin details.
 Usually, you can find these credentials in your Cpanel.
 If not, you can reach out to your old host and request the information.
 You can alternatively use a plugin like Duplicator to do the migration.

 Use any FTP client to connect your site via FTP and download your site’s files to a separate folder on your computer.
-Typically you only need to grab the /wp-content/ folder.
+Because you already have a fresh install at Kinsta, you typically you only need to grab the /wp-content/ folder.
+If you have additional folders outside of the root, you will want to also grab those.
+But for most of you, the /wp-content/ is all you’ll need.

 Open the MySQL editor (usually phpMyAdmin) and click on “Export” at the top to export your database.